min2ha/ukwa-site/content/target/47952/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: POPULISM: It's the BBC's new buzzword, being used to sneer at the 'uneducated' 17 million who voted for Brexit

 There is a new buzz-word at the BBC.
 It's been bandied about on countless programmes and dominates the pages of the Left-wing papers.
 The 17 million-plus Britons who voted to leave the EU are described as part of a 'populist' revolution.